 Afterwards he joined Ballet Idaho, where he has now been featured in many roles including Puck in A Midsummer Night’s Dream, the Sarabande Solo Boy in Balanchine’s Agon, and the principal male in Balanchine’s Valse Fantasie.
 Daniel has also danced in the works of Twyla Tharp, Alejandro Cerrudo, Penny Saunders, Lauren Edson, Danielle Rowe, Edwaard Liang, Robyn Mineko Williams, and Craig Davidson.
 He has also choreographed 11 original works for Ballet Idaho’s New Dance series and consistently collaborates with local artists for these productions.

 He has premiered 4 works at the Morrison Center with Ballet Idaho including Qualia, This Mortal’s Mosaic, Together, which featured the music of Fleetwood Mac, and The Monster and The Gift, which featured original artwork by local artist Huma Aatifi and an original score by local composers Daniel Kerr and Jeremy Stewart.
 He is also the Performance Art Lead for Treefort Music Fest.

-This is his tenth season with Ballet Idaho
+This is Daniel’s twelfth season with Ballet Idaho.

-Generously sponsored for the 2020.21 season by Sondra & Richard Hackborn.
+Generously sponsored for the 2022.23 season by Richard Hackborn in memory of Sondra Hackborn.